 Improved trade facilitation, regulatory reform and financial development will benefit all domestic and foreign firms.
 British firms producing and shipping goods within the region can also benefit from intra-ASEAN tariff reduction.
 There will be some areas where the AEC gives other ASEAN countries better market access than UK firms have, but these are likely to be fairly limited.

-3.3 Growing middle class
+3.3 Emerging middle class in Indonesia

 - IT savvy